circleci/circleci-docs/jekyll/_cci2/language-go.md

 Next, we have a `jobs` key.
 Every config file must have a ‘build’ job.
 This is the only job that will be automatically picked up and run by CircleCI.

-In the job, we have the option of specifying a `working_directory`.
+In the job, we specify a `working_directory`.
 Go is very strict about the structure of the [Go Workspace](https://golang.org/doc/code.html#Workspaces), so we’ll need to specify a path that satisfies those requirements.

 ```YAML
 version: 2